100 people gathered in the Albany High School

 provide smaller learning communities

-High School has been transformed into four academies -- physically
+High School had been transformed into four academies -- physically

 smaller learning environments designed to help students feel connected,